 #1 – Alcohol

-Wine with dinner or cocktails at parties are part and parcel of the holidays.
+Wine with dinner or cocktails at parties is part and parcel of the holidays.
 However, drinking alcohol can irritate and strain the bladder.
 Its diuretic properties mean it causes the bladder to store more urine, which can make it more prone to leakage.
 Alcohol also directly irritates the lining and can interfere with signals between the brain and bladder about the timing of urine release.

 #2 – Chocolate

 It can sometimes feel like we’re surrounded by chocolate during the holidays.
 Festive buffets, selection boxes at the office, and chocolate-themed presents mean our intake of the sweet stuff sky-rockets at this time of year.
-However chocolate is also a bladder irritant and contains caffeine, both of which can lead to discomfort the more we eat.
+However, chocolate is also a bladder irritant and contains caffeine, both of which can lead to discomfort the more we eat.

-Avoid it by: Choosing non-chocolate options wherever possible (yes, we know it’s hard!) such as fruit-based desserts, or opting for white chocolate which contains less caffeine.
+Avoid it by: choosing non-chocolate options wherever possible (yes, we know it’s hard!) such as fruit-based desserts, or opting for white chocolate which contains less caffeine.

 #3 – Carbonated Drinks

 Our intake of carbonated drinks often increases during the holidays.
 Cocktails, office drinks, and Christmas parties usually include carbonated beverages as mixers, so we drink them without even thinking.
-Yet these types of drink can irritate sensitive bladders and cause unnecessary distress to our system.
+Yet these types of drinks can irritate sensitive bladders and cause unnecessary distress to our system.

-Avoid it by: Opting for non-carbonated alternatives but avoid orange, apple, or cranberry juice since these can also irritate the bladder.
+Avoid it by: opting for non-carbonated alternatives but avoid orange, apple, or cranberry juice since these can also irritate the bladder.